-14. “I wish I had known that you can ask for more or less.”
+14. “I wish I had known that you could ask for more or less.”

 15. “I wish I had known that everyone doesn’t completely lose feeling.”

 Another mom said, “The on-call anesthesiologist was terrible at them . . .
-She had to try six different times, six separate needles, and she didn’t communicate at all with me so I wasn’t expecting it and flinched.
-Because of this, I got really bad spinal fluid leakage.
-I told them to stop and that I didn’t want it, but it was turning into an emergency and they wouldn’t let my husband back in the room for it.”
+She had to try six different times, six separate needles, and she didn’t communicate at all with me, so I wasn’t expecting it and flinched.
+Because of this, I had really bad spinal fluid leakage.
+I told them to stop and that I didn’t want it, but it was turning into an emergency, and they wouldn’t let my husband back in the room for it.”

 17. “I wish I knew that it doesn’t always work for everyone.”

-Some women have reported that no matter what the anesthesiologist did or tried, the epidural did not work and they still felt the pain of the contractions and their baby’s delivery.
+Some women have reported that no matter what the anesthesiologist did or tried, the epidural did not work.
+They still felt the pain of the contractions and their baby’s delivery.
 If you have scoliosis or any back issues, you might be able to try to get an epidural, but it might not work.
 One mama said, “It wouldn’t work because of my backbone shape.”